filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 with all quantities non-negative and measured in attoFIL.

-In reservation mode, settlement for `m` MUST satisfy the following steps and invariants:
+In reservation mode, settlement for `m` MUST preserve legacy gas accounting and MUST update both on-chain balances and the reservation ledger as follows.

-1. Define
+First, define:

-   `consumption = base_fee_burn + over_estimation_burn + miner_tip.`
+- `consumption = base_fee_burn + over_estimation_burn + miner_tip`.

-2. Deduct `consumption` from the sender’s on-chain balance:

-   `balance[s] := balance[s] − consumption.`
+Then the engine MUST:

-   This MUST be implemented so that the sender’s net balance change over the message matches the legacy behavior.
+- deduct `consumption` from the sender’s on-chain balance, so that the sender’s net on-chain balance change over the message matches legacy behavior;
-3. Credit the existing system accounts as in the legacy rules:

-   - increase the burn account balance by `base_fee_burn + over_estimation_burn`;
-   - increase the appropriate reward account balance by `miner_tip`.
+- credit the existing system accounts as in the legacy rules (increase the burn account balance by `base_fee_burn + over_estimation_burn`, and increase the appropriate reward account balance by `miner_tip`);

-4. Do NOT transfer `refund` back to the sender as an explicit balance credit.
+- NOT transfer `refund` back to the sender as an explicit balance credit; and
-5. Decrement the reservation ledger by the full maximum gas cost:

-   `reserved[s] := reserved[s] − gas_cost(m),`
+- decrement the reservation ledger by the full maximum gas cost by applying `reserved[s] := reserved[s] − gas_cost(m)`.

-   which is well-defined because preflight has ensured `reserved[s] ≥ gas_cost(m)`.
-If the result is zero, the entry for `s` MAY be removed from the ledger.
+This decrement is well-defined because preflight has ensured `reserved[s] ≥ gas_cost(m)`.
+If the resulting reservation entry is zero, the entry for `s` MAY be removed from the ledger.

 These rules imply the key invariants: